Puruk Cahu

 Puruk Cahu (abbreviated: PRC) is the regency seat of Murung Raya Regency and also one of the towns in Central Kalimantan.
 This town is at a distance of 322 km northeast of Palangka Raya city, the capital of Central Kalimantan Province.
 The area of this town mainly includes two kelurahan (urban villages) in the district of Murung i.e. the kelurahan of Beriwit and the kelurahan of Puruk Cahu itself.
-The population of this town is approximately 21,781 people as of 2021.
+The population of Puruk Cahu was 2,843 in 2024, while the larger Beriwit had 20,919 inhabitants in 2024.

 Geography

-To be precise, the town of Puruk Cahu is located at 0.6384 S and 114.5677 E. Puruk Cahu is located at the northern to northeastern part of Central Kalimantan and approximately at a distance of 319 km from Palangka Raya city, the capital of Central Kalimantan.
+To be precise, the town of Puruk Cahu is located at 0.6384 degrees south and 114.5677 degrees east.
+Puruk Cahu is located in the northern to northeastern part of Central Kalimantan and approximately at a distance of 319 km from Palangka Raya city, the capital of Central Kalimantan.
 Puruk Cahu is also the most northern town and regency seat in the whole Central Kalimantan province.
-The total area of Puruk Cahu town is about 191 km^{2} which makes it 0.81% of the total area of Murung Raya Regency which is the largest regency in Central Kalimantan.
-The whole area of this town consists of two districts in Murung district, i.e. the District of Beriwit and the District of Puruk Cahu itself.
+The total area of Puruk Cahu town is about 151 km^{2} which makes it 0.64% of the total area of Murung Raya Regency which is the largest regency in Central Kalimantan.
+The whole area of this town consists of two kelurahan in Murung district, i.e. the kelurahan of Beriwit and the kelurahan of Puruk Cahu itself.

 Puruk Cahu is crossed by one of the most important rivers in Borneo, Barito River.
 This town is situated on a hilly land at the northeastern portion of Central Kalimantan.
 The altitude of this town is actually varied between 70 and 300 metres above sea level.
 Due to its proximity to the equator, Puruk Cahu experiences tropical equatorial climate (Af) with constant high humidity and warm-to-hot temperature, and also huge amounts of rainfall all year long.

 Demographics

-As of 2021, the population of Puruk Cahu town is about 21,781 inhabitants which represents 54.3% of the population of Murung District and 19.5% of the entire population of Murung Raya Regency.
-The population density of this town is approximately 144.2/km^{2}.
-This town has 6,648 households and the average household size is 3.27 people.
-The sex ratio of this town is 103 which means there are 103 males to every 100 females.
+As of 2021, the population of Puruk Cahu town was about 21,781 inhabitants which represented 54.3% of the population of Murung District and 19.5% of the entire population of Murung Raya Regency.
+The population density of this town was approximately 144.2/km^{2}.
+This town had 6,648 households and the average household size was 3.27 people.
+The sex ratio of this town was 103 which means there were 103 males to every 100 females.
 The majority of the town's population identify as Muslims (78.7%) and the minority identify as Christians (20.8%), Hindu/Kaharingan (0.45%), and Buddhists (0.05%).